Skip to Content

 Ironically, spending all of my free time seeking bujo spreads caused inconsistency in bullet journal weekly planning itself.

-Don’t get me wrong – I really enjoy all amazing artistic spreads with gorgeous hand lettering, cute doodle, and elegant drawings.
+Don’t get me wrong – I really enjoy all amazing artistic spreads with gorgeous hand lettering, cute doodles, and elegant drawings.

 However, instead of getting the most out of bullet journaling, I focused too much on aesthetic values so I stopped doing it.